gitlabhq/gitlabhq/doc/ci/examples/code_climate.md

     paths: [codeclimate.json]
 ```

-This will create a `codeclimate` job in your CI pipeline and will allow you to
+This will create a `codequality` job in your CI pipeline and will allow you to
 download and analyze the report artifact in JSON format.

 For GitLab [Enterprise Edition Starter][ee] users, this information can be automatically